-In 2002, David Cronenberg’s SPIDER, which airs this Friday, seemed like a departure for the director.
-He was known primarily as a genre expert – one who had taken standard horror and thriller motifs and turned them into very personal expressions of post-modern unease in films like his remake of THE FLY and his adaptation of Stephen King’s THE DEAD ZONE.
-(Even his masterpiece DEAD RINGERS, though ostensibly a more serious film, was at heart a monster movie about twin gynecologists whose wild beliefs about the body and human nature resulted in their horrific deeds.)
-Although the director had made some forays into more “respectable” literature along the way, SPIDER felt different.
-And it was.
-It was also a harbinger of things to come.
+In 2002, David Cronenberg’s Spider seemed like a departure for the director.
+He was known primarily as a genre expert – one who had taken standard horror and thriller motifs and turned them into very personal expressions of post-modern unease in films like his remake of The Fly and his adaptation of Stephen King’s The Dead Zone.

 Going to the movies should never, ever be stressful (unless, of course, you’re planning on seeing the latest Lars von Trier flick).
 You want to see something new and relevant so that you can talk it up with your know-it-all friends.
 But you don’t want to sit through the one film that everyone thought would be great but… isn’t.
 So here is our formula, simplifying the should-you-see-it conundrum:

 5 new releases x 2 critical samplings = what you should go see.

 Simple enough, right?
 This week we have a serious creep, a kid born from a tree, RPatz cruisin’ in a limo, a jewel thief assisted by a robot and some unmentionable activity in the back of a fast-food joint.

 Every week there are dozens of film news stories.
 We read them all and bring you the five most important ones in the single most important blog post you’ll ever read (today [at this moment]).
 This week: dreams, festivals, raids and teen idols.